NathanCustom Tailors

 Here is the honest summary from someone who has been on both sides of the measuring tape:

 • Bespoke is a luxury craft worth experiencing if you value artisanship, have unusual proportions, or plan to build a long-term relationship with a tailor.
-Budget $2,000+ minimum in Asia, $3,500 to $8,000+ in the US, UK, and Europe.
+It is defined by an individually cut pattern and 50+ hours of hand work.2 Budget $2,000+ minimum in Asia, $4,500 to $8,000+ on Savile Row.

-• Made-to-measure is the right choice for 90% of people.
-A good MTM suit fits better than any OTR suit ever will, and the price range -- from $149 at shops like ours to $1,300 at Western brands -- means there is an option for every budget.
+• Made-to-measure is the right choice for most people.
+A good MTM suit fits better than any OTR suit ever will, and the price range -- from $129 at shops like ours to $1,300 at Western brands -- means there is an option for every budget.

-• Off-the-rack makes sense when you need something today, when you are on a tight budget, or when your body happens to match a brand's standard sizing.
-Just factor in $75 to $200 for alterations and know the fit ceiling.
+• Off-the-rack makes sense when you need something today, when you are on a tight budget, or when your body happens to match a brand's standard sizing and its 6-inch drop.7 Just factor in $75 to $200 for alterations and know the fit ceiling.

 The most important thing is not which category you choose -- it is understanding what you are actually getting for your money.
 Ask about the pattern.
 Ask about the canvas.
 Do the pinch test.
 And do not let anyone charge you bespoke prices for a modified base pattern and a marketing deck.